WPP-Public/akqa-nz-silverstripe-vend/README.md

 using Composer: `composer require heyday/silverstripe-vend:dev/master`

+You might have to add `"minimum-stability": "dev"` in your `composer.json`

 ##Setup

 First you need to sign up for a Vend developer account and create an app: [https://developers.vendhq.com/](https://developers.vendhq.com/)